llvm/llvm-project/llvm/docs/LangRef.rst

       the return value of the callee is returned to the caller's caller, even if a void return type is in use.

-   Both markers imply that the callee does not access allocas from the caller.
+   Both markers imply that the callee does not access allocas or ``byval`` arguments from the caller.
 The ``tail`` marker additionally implies that the callee does not access varargs from the caller.
 Calls marked ``musttail`` must obey the following additional rules:

    - The call must immediately precede a :ref:`ret <i_ret>` instruction, or a pointer bitcast followed by a ret instruction.